Dear Members, Friends and Colleagues:

 I wanted to reiterate that ABA is here to provide any assistance and information that you need.
 The office is open and fully operational.
 Each staff member is busy working for you during this crisis, some in the office and some remotely.
 We are ringing Congressional offices and Administration offices constantly every day.
 We are contacting the media daily.
 We are working hard on trying to find solutions to help you survive this time of uncertainty.

-I also wanted to take this time to appraise you of some actions we have taken on your behalf these past couple of weeks.
-UMA joined ABA and other essential services associations on issues related to the COVID-19 pandemic and economic relief; engage lawmakers on Capitol Hill and Executive Branch Officials as relief negotiations continue to ensure our industry remains a part of the conversation; advocate for any and all relief measures to help keep businesses’ doors open; and rely on one another and the spirit of the resilient travel and tourism sector navigate this unprecedented time.
+We agreed to work together and collaborate on issues related to the COVID-19 pandemic and economic relief; engage lawmakers on Capitol Hill and Executive Branch Officials as relief negotiations continue to ensure our industry remains a part of the conversation; advocate for any and all relief measures to help keep businesses’ doors open; and rely on one another and the spirit of the resilient travel and tourism sector navigate this unprecedented time.

 And while we are in the current fight for our industry, know that we are also working on resources and opportunities to help get you back up and running once business can resume.